Sobha Naidu: Personal life

 Sobha Naidu was related to the eminent Carnatic violinist Dwaram Venkataswamy Naidu.
 She died on 14 October 2020 in Hyderabad at the age of 64.
 Sobha is survived by her husband, Arjun Rao, a retired IAS officer, and her daughter, Sai Sivaranjani.

 Legacy

 Naidu's contributions to the field of Kuchipudi have left an indelible mark on Indian classical dance.
 She is remembered for her ability to combine technical precision with expressive storytelling, making her performances highly acclaimed both in India and abroad.
 Her commitment to training the next generation of dancers ensures that her legacy continues.

 Awards and recognition

-Throughout her illustrious career, Sobha Naidu received numerous awards for her contributions to dance:
+Throughout her career, Sobha Naidu bagged numerous awards for her contributions to dance: